samplchallenges/SAMPL7/README.md

 ## What's coming
 - GSK logD challenge information as soon as available
 - Results (and inputs for) host-guest reference calculations as conducted by Mobley lab, as soon as available.
 We are conducting alchemical binding free energy calculations with Yank.
+- Experimental results for the host-guest challenge (except for TrimerTrip, which is available now)
+- Analysis of submissions for the host-guest challenge

 ## Disclaimers:
 - As usual, we make no warranty as to correctness of protonation states, tautomers, conformations and poses provided in these directories.
 In some cases the most relevant such states may not be known, or multiple states perhaps should be considered.
 Please exercise caution and due diligence.